 Hominins include all species related to modern humans (Homo sapiens) after their divergence from the chimpanzee lineage.
-Paleogenetic analyses and fossils suggest that this divergence occurred between 7 and 6 million years ago, during a period of major climatic changes in Africa.
+Paleogenetic analyses and fossils suggest that this split occurred between 7 and 6 million years ago, during a period of major climatic transformations in Africa.

 The first recognized representative is Sahelanthropus tchadensis (≈ 7 Ma), discovered in Chad.
-Its skull, with an advanced foramen magnum, indicates a partially bipedal posture.
-It is followed by Orrorin tugenensis (≈ 6 Ma, Kenya) and Ardipithecus kadabba (5.8 – 5.2 Ma), which already show locomotor adaptations indicating the transition from an arboreal lifestyle to bipedalism.
+Its skull, featuring an advanced foramen magnum, indicates a partially bipedal posture.
+It is followed by Orrorin tugenensis (≈ 6 Ma, Kenya) and Ardipithecus kadabba (5.8–5.2 Ma), which already show locomotor adaptations indicating a transition from an arboreal lifestyle to bipedalism.

-Between 4.5 and 2 Ma, australopithecines became the dominant hominins.
-Australopithecus afarensis (3.9 – 3.0 Ma), known from the famous "Lucy" fossil, embodies more pronounced bipedalism, although its cranial capacity (~400 cm³) remains close to that of great apes.
-These species are contemporary with ecological diversification, occupying various niches, from wooded environments to more open savannas.
+Between 4.5 and 2 million years ago, australopithecines emerged as the dominant hominins.
+Australopithecus afarensis (3.9–3.0 Ma), known from the famous "Lucy" fossil, embodies more pronounced bipedalism, although its cranial capacity (~400 cm³) remains close to that of great apes.
+These species were contemporary with ecological diversification, occupying varied niches from wooded environments to more open savannas.

-Around 2.5 Ma, the appearance of the genus Homo marks a major evolutionary turning point.
+Around 2.5 million years ago, the appearance of the genus Homo marked a major evolutionary turning point.
 Homo habilis and Homo rudolfensis are associated with the first lithic tools (Oldowan industry), indicating new cognitive abilities.
-Soon, Homo erectus (1.9 Ma) became the first great colonizer of the world, leaving Africa to populate Asia and Europe, mastering fire, and developing organized societies.
+Soon after, Homo erectus (1.9 Ma) became the first great colonizer of the world, leaving Africa to populate Asia and Europe, mastering fire, and developing organized societies.

-Thus, the evolution of hominins, spanning more than 7 million years, illustrates a complex process of diversification and extinction, where several species coexisted before our species became the sole survivor of the genus Homo.
+Thus, the evolution of hominins, spanning over 7 million years, illustrates a complex process of diversification and extinction, where several species coexisted before our species became the sole survivor of the genus Homo.
+This bushy evolution demonstrates that humanity is not the result of linear progression, but of an intertwining of parallel lineages shaped by natural selection, climate, and culture.

 Species | Period (Ma) | Main Location | Key Features |